dvidelabs/flatcc/README.md

 The [test_json.c] file has a test function that can be adapted for custom tests.

-For advanced debugging the [hexdump.h] can be used to dump the buffer contents.
+For advanced debugging the [hexdump.h] file can be used to dump the buffer contents.
 It is used in [test_json.c] and also in [monster_test.c].